Multi-Party Protocols, Information Complexity and Privacy: A direct sum for ?

-We use the lcp box in the definition of protocols in our proof, and then use corollary \ref{cor lcp} to obtain our final result at the end. \begin{proof}[Proof of theorem \ref{compression}] For each $i$, define the set $\calX_i$ to be the set of possible inputs of player $i$, and the set $\Pi_{(i)}(x_i)$ to be the set of possible transcripts of player $i$, given that player $i$ has input $x_i$:
+We use the lcp box in the definition of the protocols in our proof, and then use Lemma~\ref{cor lcp} to obtain our final result at the end. \begin{proof}[Proof of theorem \ref{compression}] Fix the public randomness to be $r$.
+For each $i$, define the set $\calX_i$ to be the set of possible inputs of player $i$, and the set $\Pi_{(i)}(x_i)$ to be the set of possible transcripts of player $i$, given that player $i$ has input $x_i$ (and the public randomness is $r$):

 The messages being self-delimiting and the protocol $\pi$ being oblivious, $\Pi_{(i)}(x_i)$ is naturally defined as a set of binary strings.